medialab/ural/README.md

 #### parse_instagram_url

-Returns parsed information about the given Instagram url: either about the post or user.
-If the url is an invalid Instagram url or if not a Instagram url, the function returns `None`.
+Returns parsed information about the given Instagram url: either about the post, the user or the reel.
+If the url is an invalid Instagram url or if not an Instagram url, the function returns `None`.

 ```python
 from ural.instagram import (